CeciliaSwe/portfolio-1st/README.md

 * As a Frequent user, I want to check if there are added content to the Inspiration page
 ### Structure
 All pages (Home, Courses, Inspiration and Book) were wireframed for Desktop, Tablet and smartphone using Balsamiq and are uploaded is a separate assets folder.

-The Home page follows a Z-shape design with the hero image on top and important sections displayed inline, finishing with a button linking to the Book sheet.
+* The Home page follows a Z-shape design with the hero image on top and important sections displayed inline, finishing with a button linking to the Book sheet.
-The Courses page displays overview information availabe without scrolling.
+* The Courses page displays overview information availabe without scrolling.
 Page links as well as scrolling enables expanded information further down on the page.
-The Inspiration page displays images at a glance an optional video playing.
+* The Inspiration page displays images at a glance an optional video playing.
-The Book page has clear sections with legend icons to aid identifying the information needed in the section.
+* The Booking page has clear sections with legend icons to aid identifying the information needed in the section.

 No submenues are used and the navbar indicates to the user where they are at.
 Home page and courses page has direct links to the call to action - i.e. the book page.
 ### Design
 #### Color Scheme
 The Index page contains a large hero image.
-The color scheme consists of 2 shades of grey and 1 shade of green picked out from the image.
+The color scheme consists of 2 shades of grey (#3C3E4A and #BDC3C6) and 1 shade of green picked out from the image.
 #### Imagery
 #### Typography
 #### Wireframes